johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-18-azure-standard-tests-with-bicep.md

 output standardWebTestId string = standardWebTest.id
 ```

+### Locations / populations

 You'll note that a parameter to the Bicep module is `testPopulations`.
 These are the geographical places where requests will be sent from.
 You'll note we have a default value of five populations, but these could be any of the (presently) sixteen valid values.
 If you were wondering where those are sourced from, [here is the link to the Azure docs](https://docs.microsoft.com/en-us/azure/azure-monitor/app/availability-standard-tests#location-population-tags).

+### The `hidden-link` tag

 Another significant call out should go to the `hidden-link` tag.
-This tag is amalgamated with other optional tags which are essentially metadata.
-The `hidden-link` tag is mandatory though, as it connects the test (known in Azure as a "webtest") to an app insights instance.
+The `hidden-link` tag is a mandatory tag that connects the test (known in Azure as a "webtest") to an app insights instance.

 If you do not provide a `hidden-link` tag, or if you try to specify a resource group other than the app insights resource group, Azure will fail to deploy your test and you may find yourself presented with an error like this in the deployments section of the Azure Portal.